 You’ll save time, be less frustrated, and feel better.

-Be aware of expenses that can add up.
+All cruisers should be aware of onboard expenses that can add up.
 One of these is alcoholic beverages.

 On a cruise a few years ago, we met and a great, fun couple.
 We would hang out at the pool by day and they would have a few drinks.
 Then wine at dinner.
 Finally, after dinner there were martinis at the bar or cocktails at the disco.

 We drank too, but somewhat less, as we were watching our vacation budget.
-We brought our own wine on board (allowed on some cruise lines), which saved some money.
+We brought our own wine on board which is permitted by many some cruise lines, which saved some money.

 We also have a habit of checking our onboard account daily, so we can keep an eye on our expenses, and curb things if we start to spend a bit more than we have in mind.

-Sadly, this big mistake is made by many cruisers, both new and “old”.
+Sadly, a big mistake made by many cruisers is not purchasing adequate cruise travel insurance.
 Even when we don’t think something will happen or that we may have a reason to cancel, unfortunately sometimes it does.